lithops-cloud/airflow-plugin/example_dags/meteo.md

 #### Dataset
 - [Source](https://openweathermap.org)
-The dataset is a file containing 210000 JSON entries data with mateorological information of cities around the globe.
+The dataset is a file containing 210000 JSON entries data with meteorological information of cities around the globe.
 The following sample is an example of the data for the city of Stockholm, Sweden, which is a single line of the dataset file:

 ```json
 {